callum-hart/mono/docs/final_draft.md

 ***

 An unexpected benefit also emerged.
-Since mono is a side project development time was disjointed.
+Being a side project meant that monos development time was disjointed.
 I’d jump in and out of building the example projects - 2 hour chunks of work spread over several weeks, at times days apart.

 I found it easier to resume from where I’d left off, and quicker to get back up to speed, since the styles were easier to understand.
 I also felt more confident to make changes, since the behavior of CSS was predictable and its side-effects suppressed.